dancrumb/generator-serverless-policy/README.md

 yo serverless-policy
 ```

 The generator will ask questions about region, stage, DynamoDB and S3 before outputting a policy.
-If this is the first time you have used Yeoman the tool will prompt you about sharing analytics with them; _the answer to this does not affect the generation of the policy_.
+If this is the first time you have used Yeoman then Yeoman will prompt you about sharing analytics with them; _the answer to this does not affect the generation of the policy_.

 ## Acknowledgements